dguevar1/finding_donors_for_charityml/README.md

 ### Project Summary

-I evaluate and optimize several diferent supervised learners to determine which algorithm will provide the highest donation yield for a fictitious charity organization called CharityML.
+I evaluate and optimize several different supervised learners to determine which algorithm will provide the highest donation yield for a fictitious charity organization called CharityML.